Tips for Construct 3 developers

 Picking instances

-A significant amount of bugs I create are related to screwing up picking conditions: either picking something I don't want to pick, picking the wrong instance or failing to pick something.
+A good amount of bugs I create are related to screwing up picking conditions: either picking something I don't want to pick, picking the wrong instance or failing to pick something.
 Here are some suggestions and known footguns related to object instance picking.

 • If you only want to pick a single object, make sure that the conditions only pick one.
 If unsure, add a "pick nth instance" condition with the parameter "0".

 • Functions and custom actions have a similarly named option: "copy picked" and "copy all picked".
 If you have a custom action for an object type or family "X" and call it from an event that already picked some instances of "X", those will be passed on to the custom action even if you don't check "copy all picked" (which is for passing other non-"X" instances to the custom action).
+This is by design and makes sense, but can be slightly confusing

 Other stuff